 A long-term omics observatory of marine biodiversity

-Set to launch in summer 2021, EMBRC’s new project, European Marine Omics Biodiversity Observation Network (EMO BON), will aim to enhance the European contribution to global genomic observation efforts.
-As such, EMO BON will start to fill current gaps in biological observation, while offering insights into the genetic composition of marine biodiversity.
+Launched in summer 2021, EMBRC’s new project, European Marine Omics Biodiversity Observation Network (EMO BON), aims to enhance the European contribution to global genomic observation efforts.
+As such, EMO BON will fill current gaps in biological observation, while offering insights into the genetic composition of marine biodiversity.

 Why EMO BON?